Bryvn01/EasyCart/README.md

 - 🧪 **CI/CD Improvements** - Fixed GitHub Actions workflows with proper test coverage
 - 📦 **Dependency Updates** - All packages updated to latest secure versions
 - ✅ **Test Suite** - Comprehensive test coverage with React Query v5 compatibility

 ---

+## 📄 License & Usage

+**MIT License** - Copyright © 2025 Bryvn01

+This is a **portfolio project** showcasing full-stack development skills.
+You are free to:
+- ✅ View and study the code
+- ✅ Use it for learning purposes
+- ✅ Fork and experiment locally
+- ✅ Reference it in your own projects

+**Please note:**
+- 📌 Attribution is appreciated but not required
+- 🚫 This is not production-ready software - use at your own risk
+- 💼 For commercial deployment, please review the full [MIT License](LICENSE)

+---